mpetrovich/cypress-scenario-runner/README.md

 I set "colors" to "00f"
 ```

-Multiple checkboxes can also be checked together by stringing together their `data-value` or `value` attributes with commas:
+Multiple checkboxes can also be checked together by stringing together their `test-value` or `value` attributes with commas:

 ```
-# By data-value:
+# By test-value:
 I set "colors" to "green, blue"

 # By value: